Job description for the Governor as general manager of central banking activities (including Norges Bank Administration and the General Secretariat)

 Common administrative functions

-Within the framework laid down in governance documents issued by the Executive Board, including “Job description for the Chief Executive Officer of Norges Bank Investment Management (NBIM)”, the Governor is responsible for the following common administrative functions:
+Within the framework laid down in governance documents issued by the Executive Board, including “Job description for the Chief Executive Officer of Norges Bank Investment Management (NBIM)”, the Governor is responsible for the following administrative functions that are common for the whole of Norges Bank.
+The functions include shared functions (statutory tasks and tasks that are considered appropriate to solve as common tasks) as well as more tailored business-related services:

 Property and facility management and service